IuriiRagel/Ragel_Yuriy_Public/Python_Custom_Class_Creation/readme.md

 <h3> <i> Geo_shapes: </i> Creating classes of different figures with methods to calculate area, importing them into another script </h3>
 In script 03_rectangle.py I create a new Classes for geometric shapes, and method to calculate their area.
 I then import the newly created class to a new script 04_rectangle_2.py and call the calculate area method on it

+<h3> <i> Guest_List_Class: <i> example of creating a 'Guest' class and its usage in a different script </h3>
+Example of using Guest class list for creating a list of guests for the event